JigsManzano12/ETH_DEGEN/README.md

 # DegenToken Smart Contract

-The DegenToken is a Solidity smart contract that represents a simple ERC-20 token with additional functionality for a roulette-style item rewards system.
-This README provides an overview of the contract and instructions on how to use it.
+The DegenToken is a Solidity smart contract that represents a simple ERC-20 token

 ## Introduction

 The DegenToken smart contract is built on the Ethereum blockchain and utilizes the OpenZeppelin ERC-20 and Ownable libraries.
-It introduces an item-based rewards system where users can "spin" a roulette to win various swords based on their token balance.
+It introduces an item-based rewards system where you can redeem swords from Westeros randomly based on your token balance.

 ## Features